larrytheliquid/generic-reuse/ArtifactOverview.md

 In Cedille and in our development, it is important to know what a term normalizes to after erasure (especially if complex terms, like the zero-cost conversion `v2l!`, erase to the identity function).
-To see what a definition evaluates to, place your cursor on its identifier, then press `g` to focus on the definition, then press `C-x n` to erase and normalize it.
-For example, focusing on the identitier `id` and erasing/normalizing it in the definition:
+To see what a definition evaluates to (after type checking, i.e., in navi mode), place your cursor on its identifier, then press `p` to focus on the definition, then press `C-i n` to erase and normalize it.
+For example, focusing on the identitier `id` and erasing/normalizing it in the definition: `id ◂ ∀ X : ★.
+X ➔ X = Λ X. λ x. x.`, produces `λ
-`id ◂ ∀ X : ★.
-X ➔ X = Λ X. λ x. x.`, produces `λ x. x.`.
+x. x.`.
 Notice that the capital lambda (`Λ X.`), which binds types, has been erased.

 Finally, you may be interested in reading `README.md` for an overview of the directory structure of the code, including files and definitions